davidgirdhar/Notes/aws/basics.md

     1. deployment model-> There are three types of deployment models -> public, private and hybrid.
     2. Service model -> There are three types of service models -> IAAS(Infra-structure as a service), PAAS(Platform as a service), SAAS( Software as a Service).

+### What is virtual machine?

+    A virtual machine is a emulation of physical computer using software.
+    Server Virtualization allows to create, resize and migrate your server.

 ### what is virtualization?

     Having differnet virtual machines on a same host machine independent of each other.